 Whatever experience you are looking for – the relaxation of a “resort,” the immersion of a “hotel,” or some combination of the two – Mango Tree has got you covered.
 Don’t miss our top tips for finding the best hotel for your family.
 And if you want us to find it for you, it’s sort of our favorite thing to do!

-If you’re not quite ready to plan, and just need a little inspiration, keep reading for some of our favorite resorts or hotels around the region!
+If you’re more of DIY kind of travel planner, then keep reading for some of our favorite resorts or hotels around the region!

 Baoase Luxury Resort – Curacao

-Baoase Luxury Resort in Curacao, a recent discovery of ours, is truly an oasis.
+Baoase Luxury Resort in Curacao is truly an oasis.
 With a sheltered lagoon, soft sand with a tinge of pink, restaurant tables right on the sand, and the most comfortable sun loungers we’ve ever sat in, it was near impossible to leave the beach.
 The attentive staff made sure we had everything we needed, at all times.

 There are lots of reasons to pick Curacao for a family vacation but experiencing this luxury boutique hotel as its own destination is one of them.
 (And if you want to shave a little off the price tag, remember that Curacao is a top island to visit in Caribbean off-season, being outside the hurricane belt.)